dobri-dobrev/react_template/README.md

-# Basic example of using React with Browserify
+# Basic example of using React with Browserify and Python

-Run `npm install` in the directory to install React from npm.
-Then run:
+Run `sudo npm install` in the directory to install React, Browserify, and others from npm.
+If you get an EMFILE error, try adding ulimit -n 2560 to your .bashrc

-    ./node_modules/.bin/browserify --debug --transform reactify ./index.js > ./bundle.js

-to produce `bundle.js` with example code and React.
+Next, run 'npm run-script build'
+Next, run 'npm start'
+Open the browser and go to 'http://localhost:8000' or whichever port the python server started on